 Needs of dogs

-You must take all reasonable steps to ensure that you meet the following needs that your dog has:
+You must take all reasonable steps to make sure that you meet the following needs that your dog has:

 - a suitable environment